aigents/aigents-java-nlp/README.md

 # aigents-java-nlp
 Natural language processing components and tools for [Aigents](https://aigents.com/).
-Constructs a grammatically valid sentence from given parses or segments a given sentence.
-Refer to [this issue](https://github.com/aigents/aigents-java/issues/22) for a list of completed tasks and [this repository](https://github.com/aigents/aigents-java-nlp) for the finalized codebase.
+Refer to [this issue](https://github.com/aigents/aigents-java/issues/22) for a list of completed tasks.

 Table of Contents
 =================